-- 203. RECOLOGY MOUNTAIN VIEW: Recology Mountain View is the City's exclusive hauler for recycling and disposal of construction and demolition debris.
+- 189. RECOLOGY MOUNTAIN VIEW: Recology Mountain View is the City's exclusive hauler for recycling and disposal of construction and demolition debris.
 For all debris boxes, contact Recology.
-Using another hauler may violate City Code Sections 16.13 and 16.17 and result in code enforcement action. - 204.
+Using another hauler may violate City Code Sections 16.13 and 16.17 and result in code enforcement action. - 190.
 MOUNTAIN VIEW GREEN BUILDING CODE/CONSTRUCTION AND DEMOLITION ORDINANCE: If this project is subject to the requirements of the Mountain View Green Building Code, a Construction and Demolition Waste Management Plan shall be submitted with the building permit application and approved by the Public Works Solid Waste and Recycling Division prior to issuance of a building permit.
-A Final Construction and Demolition Waste Management Plan shall be submitted and approved prior to final inspection. - 205.
-TRASH ENCLOSURE DESIGN AND DETAILS: Trash plan sheet and enclosure details must be included on a separate sheet in the initial building plans and include the following: - Property must have trash, recycling, and organics bins.
-Display trash room layout, location, and dimensions to scale on the plans with following minimum number of bins:
+A Final Construction and Demolition Waste Management Plan shall be submitted and approved prior to final inspection. - 191.
+TRASH ENCLOSURE DESIGN AND DETAILS: Trash plan sheet and enclosure details must be included on a separate sheet in the initial building plans and include: - Property must have trash, recycling, and organics.
+Display on plans the trash room layout, location, and dimensions to scale with the following minimum service levels: